shmindmaster/AI-Chat-Email-Analytics-GUI/README.md

 # AI-Chat-Email-Analytics-GUI

-Analyze chat/email data for ediscovery, customer sentiment, HR and more with Azure Cognitive Services.
+Analyze chat/email data for ediscovery, customer sentiment, HR, and more with Azure Cognitive Services.
 This GUI uses Pandas, Tkinter, and requests to extract insights via sentiment analysis, keyphrases, and named entity recognition.
 Developed by MahumTech, import your data and filter it based on email addresses, then view results in a new window.

 ## Use Cases